AlanLuu/lox-go/doc/file.md

     - The file must not be closed and must be in read mode (not binary read mode), otherwise a runtime error is thrown when this method is called
 - `file.readNewLine()`, which reads and returns a single line from the file as a string with any trailing newline characters if they exist
     - The file must not be closed and must be in read mode (not binary read mode), otherwise a runtime error is thrown when this method is called
+- `file.readNewLines([numLines])`, which reads in `numLines` lines from the file and returns a list of those lines, where `numLines` is an integer.
+If `numLines` is omitted or negative, all lines from the file are read into the list
+    - The file must not be closed and must be in read mode (not binary read mode), otherwise a runtime error is thrown when this method is called
 - `file.seek(offset, whence)`, which sets the position of where to start reading/writing from/to the file to `offset` according to `whence`, which are both integers.
 Valid integer values for `whence` are the following:
     - `os.SEEK_SET` or `0` – relative to the start of the file
     - `os.SEEK_CUR` or `1` – relative to the file's current offset position